Click link to access

 The future is filled with endless possibilities

 A couple years ago I took a gigantic leap and went on an adventure.
-I moved from my house of ? years and made the trek across eastern Canada to Nova Scotia where I now live on the Bay of Fundy.
+I moved from my house of twenty years and made the trek across eastern Canada to Nova Scotia where I now live on the Bay of Fundy.
 This was also part of my journey and part of things left undone.
 I have the most beautiful backdrop in the world to explore, and my art is a direct reflection of living in this beautiful, creative and inspiring area of Canada.

 I am so glad I listened when I read that quote.
 I’ve come to believe there’s no difference between creativity and life.
 In fact, living life on purpose is an art and deserves our full attention.
 And when we reach the end of life with no regrets we’ve created our masterpiece.